arsamsarabi/got/README.md

 ## Installation

 >❗️Important\
-> `got` has currently only been tested on Mac OS.
+> `got` has only been developed and tested on MacOS.
 If you are using a different OS, please let me know if you face any issues.

 1. Clone this repo
 2. Open a terminal at the root of this project and run `make`: